-DATE_RECVD Email: Date the email was received TIME_RECVD Email: Time the email was received Hyperlink to the email or native file document NATIVELINK The linked file must be named per the BATES_BEGIN Number FILE EXT The file extension representing the email or native file document AUTHOR Email: (empty) Non-email: Author of the document DATE_CREATED The date the electronic file was created TIME_CREATED The time the electronic file was created DATE_MOD Date an electronic file was last modified TIME_MOD Time an electronic file was last modified PRINT_DATE Date the document was last printed PRINT_TIME Time the document was last printed FILE_SIZE Size of native file document/email in KB PGCOUNT Number of pages in document/email SOURCE Email: Path to email container and email container name Non-email: Original path to source archive folder or files FOLDERPATH Email: Folder path within email container Non-email: Folder path to file FILENAME Email: Filename of loose email or subject of non-loose email Non-email: original file name MD5HASH The 32 digit value representing each unique document TEXTPATH Contains path to OCR/Extracted text file that is titled after the document BATES_BEGIN b) Document Text i) Extracted text must be provided for all documents that originated in electronic format.
+DATE_RECVD Email: Date the email was received TIME_RECVD Email: Time the email was received NATIVELINK Hyperlink to the email or native file document The linked file must be named per the BATES_BEGIN Number FILE_EXT The file extension representing the email or native file document AUTHOR Email: (empty) Non-email: Author of the document DATE_CREATED The date the electronic file was created TIME_CREATED The time the electronic file was created DATE_MOD Date an electronic file was last modified TIME_MOD Time an electronic file was last modified PRINT_DATE Date the document was last printed PRINT_TIME Time the document was last printed FILE_SIZE Size of native file document/email in KB PGCOUNT Number of pages in document/email SOURCE Email: Path to email container and email container name Non-email: Original path to source archive folder or files FOLDERPATH Email: Folder path within email container Non-email: Folder path to file FILENAME Email: Filename of loose email or subject of non-loose email Non-email: original file name MD5HASH The 32 digit value representing each unique document TEXTPATH Contains path to OCR/Extracted text file that is titled after the document BATES_BEGIN b) Document Text files with the files named the same as the Bates_Begin field.
+Text files can be placed in a separate folder or included with the .TIFF files.